skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 come, what is it that you truly need?"

-Enoch insists, "I really do need books on Mordan," and then after a moment's reflection, "For a... project I'm researching."
+Enoch insists, "I really do need books on Mordan," and then after a moment's reflection, "For a… project I'm researching."

 The keeper is a bit alarmed at this, but nevertheless he leads Enoch back into the maze of towering shelves.
-After a polite moment he finally asks, "If I may sir -- Why are you researching... him?"
+After a polite moment he finally asks, "If I may sir -- Why are you researching… him?"

 Enoch follows as they wind their way, deeper into the library, "I've been working on translating a book."